RIDS | Tygerberg Doctoral Office

 PhD Fees and Funding

-The required fees must be settled before registration for a particular academic year can occur.
+FeesSU requires that a specified portion of fees must be settled before registration for a particular academic year can occur.

-Formal written proof that a bursary is due to be paid to your student account by the registration deadline, may in certain cases assist with the lifting of the financial block to facilitate registration.
+Formal written proof that a bursary is due to be paid to your student account by the registration deadline, may in certain cases assist with the lifting of the financial hold to facilitate registration.

 Prospective SU students may also request a non-binding estimate